Jack-Works/bayesian-conspiracy/source/_posts/2021/Write-library-for-any-ECMAScript-environment.md

 1. Be aware of language features (`eval`, `Date.now()`, `import()`, `Math.random()`, etc...) are disabled in some special environments.

 If you're strictly following the rules described above, you'll find that you're almost not able to develop anything.
-But this article is going to introduce a comfortable paradigm to developing libraries with zero host dependency.
+But this article is going to introduce a comfortable paradigm for developing libraries with zero host dependency.

 <!-- more -->

 I'll use an imaginary library called `use-delayed-effect` as an example and migrates this library step by step in this article.
-At the end of this article, this library will be zero host dependency.
+At the end of this article, this library will have zero host dependency.

 ```js
 // constant.js